 Celiac disease is an autoimmune disorder affecting approximately 1 in 100 people across the globe – whether they are aware they have it or not.
 In an autoimmune disorder, your immune system is unable to distinguish between your body’s normal cells and foreign, potentially harmful cells.

 When gluten is consumed, the immune system mistakenly attacks the villi within the small intestine.
 These small, fingerlike projections are designed to help with nutrient absorption and digestion.
-Symptoms and health risks associated with celiac disease include:

 -